eversC/pruls/README.md

 * binary must exist on the host where the `targetdir` exists
 * user running the binary must have:
     * read access to the `targetdir`
-    * read access to the `accountKey`
+    * read access to the `accountKey` (usually your google .json key)
     * write access to the current work directory

 it's then simply a case of setting env vars (see below) and running the binary, e.g. `"./pruls"`

 it's recommended to stick to the `principle of least privilege` wrt required user access mentioned above.
 Create a new user specifically, and only give it the minimum access possible.
+The same applies to creating a google service account specifically for these backups)

 ### env vars